sachinmjadhav/express-handlebars/README.md

 # Express API with Handlebars
 An Express API with Handlebars front-end

-A CRUD API for Members with a front-end built with Handlebars
+An Express CRUD API that serves list of members, with the front-end built with Handlebars

 Install Dependencies: <br/>
 ```